 Another contender for ‘prettiest village in England’ is Castle Combe in Wiltshire, a village so picturesque that it’s been featured in several films, including Stardust and Stephen Spielberg’s War Horse.
 Surrounded by woodland, and with winding streets, honey-coloured cottages with floral hanging baskets, and arched stone bridges, Castle Combe looks like your quintessential Cotswolds village – but there’s one big difference.

 Just outside the village is the famous Castle Combe Race Circuit – so if you or your travel companion is into cars, bikes or racing, it’s absolutely worth a visit.
-The circuit is currently closed but looking to reopen soon, so do check the website.
-If it’s open, there are lots of exciting opportunities to test out different vehicles, tackle the rally course, or drive your own car around the circuit – plus, depending on when you’re planning to visit, there are events and race weekends throughout the year.
+There are lots of exciting opportunities to test out different vehicles, tackle the rally course, or drive your own car around the circuit – plus, depending on when you’re planning to visit, there are events and race weekends throughout the year.

 If you enjoy hiking and history, you might want to consider visiting Winchcombe, just a short drive away from Cheltenham in Gloucestershire.
 With Jacobean mansions, historic churches carved with medieval gargoyles, and historic pubs, Winchcombe is a fascinating place to explore.
 Be sure to visit Hailes Abbey, a former Cisterian abbey and sacred pilgrimage site, which was founded in 1244.
 Here you can admire beautiful sculptures, stonework, and other ancient objects in the on-site museum.